 VIP: Vacuum Insulated Panel

 In theory one type of insulation that can beat aerogel on performance, ie the amount of insulation value per unit thickness, is "VIP" or Vacuum Insulated Panel.
 You may well have VIPs already in your fridge/freezer.

 A VIP is a rigid air-tight unit with all the gas pumped out, thus a vacuum inside.
 The unit may contain aerogel or glass fibre to help resist the inward air pressure.
 A vacuum more or less eliminates heat transfer by conduction and convection for example.
 Radiation can be mitigated with reflective surfaces, as with a vacuum flask.

-But VIPs are expensive, will eventually leak and fail slowly, cannot be cut to size.
-And, well, if anyone puts a nail or screw into one, it's likely toast...
+But VIPs are expensive, will eventually leak and fail slowly, and cannot be cut to size.
+And, well, if anyone puts a nail or screw into one, its performance is toast...